 8. May Reduce the Risk of Cancer

-Research suggests that the foods we eat can influence the risk of developing cancer at various stages of the disease.
+Research suggests that the foods we eat can influence the risk of developing cancer at every stage of the disease, often in a protective way, despite other risk factors like genetics, smoking, obesity, and chronic inflammation.

-However, these effects are limited to cellular studies, more research on humans and animals is needed to find the efficacy of green mung sprouts on stomach cancer and skin cancer.
+However, these effects were observed in cellular studies, more research on animals humans is needed to find the efficacy of green mung sprouts on various types of cancer.

 Takeaways